This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 Strange Roots Experimental Ales

-The other brewery in Millvale is is Strange Roots Experimental Ales.
-As the name suggests, this is the place to go for small batch beers, especially sours.
-The brewery has recently changed its name, previously being known as Draai Laag.
+The other brewery in Millvale is Strange Roots Experimental Ales.
+As the name suggests, this is the place to go for small-batch beers, especially sours.
+The brewery changed its name, previously known as Draai Laag.
 With the name change has come an expansion of styles, but they will continue to make some of the farmhouse beers they have become known for.

 East End Brewing Company